Hsien-HsiuLiao/Buy-Music-with-Ethereum-dApp/README.md

 # consensys-final-project-dApp
 final project for the Developer Program 2018-2019
 ## What does this project do?
-Accounts have certain levels
-dApp recognizes levels and shows available info admin- can update content
-1st level - user can see songs
-2nd - user can see songs and tour dates early

-#### or something for bands, band managers, club owners, fans, tipping, band members
 #### Admin - can see everything and approve changes, approves and adds band managers by account address, can see a list of current band managers
 #### band manager - can add/remove band members, book tour dates, add songs and merchandise for sale
 #### band member -